connexcs/docs/docs/customer/customer.md

     * **Tax:** Tax is added as a percentage that is charged on top of costs.
 (UK = VAT; US = Sales Tax)
     * **Currency:** Select the currency from the drop-down menu.

-note!!!
-"Note that you won't be able to change the account currency once the account is created."
+!!! note "Note that you won't be able to change the account currency once the account is created."

 === "Config"

     + **PayPal Email:** The email address associated with the customer's PayPal account.
-(This is relevant when using the IPN API which lets customers to make payments directly through PayPal instead of using the Customer Portal.
+(This is relevant when using the IPN API which lets customers make payments directly through PayPal instead of using the Customer Portal.
 See our API documentation for details on [**PayPal IPN**](https://docs.connexcs.com/setup/integrations/api/#paypal-ipn-integration).)
     + **Website:** The customer's website address.
     + **Portal Access:**  Users can turn **Portal Access** to `Yes` (on) or `No` (off).
 Selecting `No` will restrict user access to the Customer Portal.
 Since everyone uses the portal at this time, this should always be set to `Yes`.
     + **Tags**: Use this to add meta-data identifiers to a customer.
 If a customer routing is created using a template from [**Global Routing**](https://docs.connexcs.com/global-routing/), this will be the tag configured in the template.